 A dream-like blue haze isn’t the only reason to seek out adventure in the nation’s most-visited national park.
 From diving into the history of 19th-century Appalachia culture to roaming through wildflowers along the Appalachian Trail, unearth the Smokies’ hidden gems and find inspiration for your next trip.
-While the Great Smokies are a broader mountain range, most of the impressive sights are located within the national park.
+While the Great Smoky Mountain National Park contains broader mountain range, most of the impressive sights are located within the national park.

 Feeling inspired?
 Here’s what our guide to one of the most biodiverse parts of the country will cover: